baillieogrady/baillieogrady.com/content/projects/minicaso.md

 thumbnail: '../images/minicaso.jpg'
 ---

-Minicaso is a minimal e-commerce theme I designed and developed from scratch.
-It was built with [Sage](https://roots.io/sage/) and ACF Pro.
+Minicaso is a minimal e-commerce WordPress theme I designed and developed from scratch.
+It features a minimal UI with carousels.